Employment Opportunities

 • Culturally relevant activities that support community building and allyship across race, gender, age, sexuality, and religion.

-The OWC Day Laborer Employment Advocate will collaborate with the IRE Program Manager to connect employers with OWC members; conduct job intakes; as well as outreach to potential employers which can include: door-to-door leafleting, community events, and other strategies to increase job opportunities for workers.
+The Employment Advocate will collaborate with the IRE Program Manager to connect employers with OWC members; conduct job intakes; as well as outreach to potential employers which can include: door-to-door leafleting, community events, and other strategies to increase job opportunities for workers.
 The coordinator will also be responsible for supporting the creation and vision of alternatives for day laborers who previously looked for work on street corners to find work in a more safe, dignified, and organized environment.

-Job Referral Coordination and Placement
+Job Referral Coordination and Placement:

 • Following up with and implementing OWC member manual, agreements manual, and organization agreements to continue building and maintaining relationships with day laborers and all OWC members.
 This includes implementing placement guidelines to ensure equitable distribution of placements among OWC members.